Popular Mobilization Forces: Terrorism

-Kata'ib Hizballah, one of the forces of the PMF, is listed by Japan's Public Security Intelligence Agency as a terrorist organization.
+Kata'ib Hezbollah, one of the forces of the PMF, is listed by Japan's Public Security Intelligence Agency as a terrorist organization.
 The United Arab Emirates also classifies it as terrorist.
-Kata'ib Hizballah was designated a terrorist organization in 2009 by the United States.
+Kata'ib Hezbollah was designated a terrorist entity in 2009 by the United States.
 Its leader, Abu Mahdi al-Muhandis, was also designated a terrorist.
-In 2020, Asa'ib Ahl al-Haq, a powerful Iran-backed militia that is part of the PMF, was designated as a terrorist organization by the U.S.
+In March 2019, U.S. designated Harakat al-Nujaba and its leader Akram al-Ka'abi Specially Designated Global Terrorists (SDGT).
+In 2020, Asa'ib Ahl al-Haq, a powerful Iran-backed militia, part of the PMF, was designated as a Foreign Terrorist Organization by the United States.
+In November 2023, U.S. added PMF militia Kata'ib Sayyid al-Shuhada to its list of Specially Designated Global Terrorists.
+In June 2024, Ansar Allah al-Awfiya was designated as a terrorist organization, following several attacks on U.S. bases in the region including the Tower 22 drone attack.

 Involvement in 2019–2021 Iraqi protests

-During the 2019–2021 Iraqi protests, which called for the end of the sectarian political system, the PMF militias took part in the protests by using live bullets, marksmen, hot water, hot pepper gas and tear gas against protesters, leading to over 1,000 deaths and over 30,000 injuries.
+During the 2019–2021 Iraqi protests, which called for the end of the sectarian political system, some militias associated with PMF took part in violently suppressing the protests by using live bullets, marksmen, hot water, hot pepper gas and tear gas against protesters, leading to over 1,000 deaths and over 30,000 injuries.